kylemanna/blog.kylemanna.com/_posts/2013-05-12-lua-popen3-implementation.md

 Lua extensions or luarocks?
 ---------------------------

-Maybe I can find something from the Lua extension site: [luarocks](http://luarocks.org/).
+Maybe I can find something from the Lua extension site: [luarocks](http://luarocks.org/)?
 Yes!
 In fact I can, it's called [Lua Process Call (lpc)](https://github.com/LuaDist/lpc).
 I played with this on Lua 5.1 and it works, stdin, stdout, and stderr just worked.
 So I should be happy right?
 No...

 The luarocks package on Ubuntu 13.04 was built against Lua 5.1, and after running <code>luarocks install lpc</code> I have a shared object that only works with Lua 5.1.
 Sigh, imapfilter uses Lua 5.2.
 I started re-building luarocks with Lua 5.2 support, and got that working after a while.
 Then I ran in to problems building lpc against Lua 5.2 as a number of ABI changes breaks it.
-At this point I could start learning alot more Lua then I car to learn, fork the github repo and fix... but that's way to painful.
+At this point I could start learning alot more Lua then I care to learn, fork the github repo and fix... but that's way to painful.
 Perhaps there is a better way.

 Native Lua Implementation?
 --------------------------